oneDotpy/VentureBound/accessibility-report.md

 ## Principles of Universal Design

 ### 1. Equitable Use
-- **Adherence**: The interface is designed to be responsive, ensuring accessibility across various devices, including desktops and mobile platforms.
+- **Adherence**: The interface is designed to be responsive, ensuring accessibility across various devices.
 - **Future Plans**: Add multi-language support to cater to a broader range of users from diverse linguistic backgrounds.

 ### 2. Flexibility in Use
-- **Adherence**: Supports multiple input methods, such as keyboard, mouse, and touch, allowing users to interact in their preferred way.
+- **Adherence**: Supports multiple input methods, such as keyboard and mouse allowing users to interact in their preferred way.
 - **Future Plans**: Incorporate customizable themes to accommodate users with visual impairments or sensitivities to light and colors.

 ### 3. Simple and Intuitive Use